jedjoud10/jedjoud10.github.io/content/blog/cflake_rewrite.md

 3. No use of GPU for culling/instancing/multidraw.
 No bindless textures in use
 4. Every system is fixed; cannot disable some and keep some active.
 5. A lot of "drops" inside codes due to resource handling.
 Having to deal with internal mutability too.
+6. CPU overhead due to not having a GPU-sided renderer.
+Mostly taken up by the resource fetch overhead too

 **Good things with old cflake engine:**
 1. Was simple to use and get running